 There has been a lot of focus on this topic in recent times, and it is only natural that we lend a voice to it in order to expand the horizon of the information about what you must know about Genotype and Blood Group compatibility.
 We did a little reading, surfing the internet, and asked questions to bring forth majority of the information you are about to get.

-First things first, Genotype and Blood Group compatibility with your partner is one of the most important factors of long-term happiness in your marriage, it helps you raise healthy children, and saves you a lot of stress in the happy marriage you dream of with your partner.
+First things first, being assured of Genotype and Blood Group compatibility with your partner is one of the most important factors of long-term happiness in your marriage, it helps you raise healthy children, and saves you a lot of stress in the happy marriage you dream of with your partner.

 What is GENOTYPE?